 Keyword stuffing - Over-use of search terms on a web page designed to fool Google into awarding a higher search ranking.
 There is no hard and fast rule for how often a keyword can be used on a page before it becomes “keyword stuffing” or “spammy”.
 Read about how Google’s Penguin update is targeting keyword-stuffing.

 Link building - A broad term used to describe the various strategies and tactics used by website owners or marketers to acquire links from third party sites.
 These links will send direct traffic and (as long as they are “follow” links) will improve organic search performance.
+Read more about building links with guest blogging after Google Penguin and Google Panda.

 Link profile - The various links pointing to and from a website form that website’s link profile.
 A website’s link profile will help to determine how its pages perform in search and how much value it passes when it links to third party sites.
 Over-engineering your link profile will lead to your site getting hit by Google’s Penguin update.
 Read more about recovering from Google Penguin.